Vista Ridge High School (Colorado)

 Vista Ridge High School is a public high school in Colorado Springs, Colorado.
 It is one of three high schools in School District 49.

 Admissions

-In the 2023–24 academic year, it enrolled 1,479 students.
+In the 2024–25 academic year, there were 1,473 students enrolled at Vista Ridge.

 Extracurricular activities

 The Wolfpack Theater Company hosts two theater productions each year, with one being a play and the other being a musical.

 Vista Ridge sports include football, cross country, volleyball, soccer, basketball, wrestling, softball, track and field, cheer, and golf.